 Heat is typically removed from the condenser using either air or water.
 Thus, condensers are generally either air-cooled or liquid-cooled.
 An air-cooled condenser is supplied with cooling air by a fan, whereas a water-cooled condenser is supplied with cooling water by a pump.

 There are many different designs of condensers.
-An air-cooled condenser is typically equipped with copper or steel pipe, onto which aluminium fins are fitted.
+An air-cooled condenser is typically equipped with copper or steel pipe, onto which aluminum fins are fitted.
 The cooling medium flows through the pipes, transferring the heat to the fins, which in turn are cooled by passing air.
 A water-cooled condenser often has an elongated tank with a built-in pipe system.
 The cooling medium flows around the pipes in the tank, while cold water flows inside the pipes, extracting the heat from the cooling medium.

-When a condensing boiler is working at peak efficiency the water vapour produced by the burning of gas or oil in the boiler condenses back into liquid water.
-The boiler uses a heat exchanger so that incoming air or water cools the exhaust, forcing the condensation of the water vapour it contains; this heats the incoming air (if an air-to-air heat exchanger is used) or pre-heats the water (if an air-to-water heat exchanger is used).
+When a condensing boiler is working at peak efficiency the water vapor produced by the burning of gas or oil in the boiler condenses back into liquid water.
+The boiler uses a heat exchanger so that incoming air or water cools the exhaust, forcing the condensation of the water vapor it contains; this heats the incoming air (if an air-to-air heat exchanger is used) or pre-heats the water (if an air-to-water heat exchanger is used).

 The actual operating efficiency of a condensing boiler depends on the ambient air temperature and the relative humidity.
-If the incoming air is at 100 % relative humidity, the condensing boiler will operate at its maximum efficiency, as it can condense all the extra water vapour introduced by combustion.
-As the relative humidity falls, so will the actual efficiency of the condensing boiler, because less of the water vapour produced can be recovered from the exhaust.
+If the incoming air is at 100 % relative humidity, the condensing boiler will operate at its maximum efficiency, as it can condense all the extra water vapor introduced by combustion.
+As the relative humidity falls, so will the actual efficiency of the condensing boiler, because less of the water vapor produced can be recovered from the exhaust.

 Grundfos supplies circulators as condenser pumps and for condensing boilers.